CagriCatik/Python/10_AsyncIO/03_Tasks/README.md

 ```

 This example sets a timeout of 3 seconds, indicating that if the task takes longer, it should raise a `TimeoutError`.
 The code then handles this exception appropriately.

-Feel free to experiment and integrate these concepts into your asynchronous Python projects!